 - Information Platform.
 The geo-energy, groundwater and raw materials themes share the common objective to provide and disseminate spatial information on their respective resources.

-The Groundwater programme is contributing to the HOVER, TACTIC and RESOURCE projects listed below under the Groundwater theme.
+The Groundwater and Geothermal Unit is contributing to the HOVER, TACTIC and RESOURCE projects listed below under the Groundwater theme and to MUSE under the Geo-energy theme, which can be accessed here.